Spasms are contractions of the muscles of the hands, thumbs, feet, or toes. Spasms are usually brief, but they can be severe and painful.

 Home Care

-If vitamin D deficiency is the cause, vitamin D supplements may be suggested by the health care provider.
+If vitamin D deficiency is the cause, vitamin D supplements may be suggested by your health care provider.
 Calcium supplements may also help.

 Being active helps keep muscles loose.
 Aerobic exercise, especially swimming, and strength building exercises are helpful.
 But care must be taken not to overdo activity, which may worsen the spasms.